waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Current Puzzle Plan
 ## A. Victory Road 3F Boulder Puzzle
-- **Hypothesis 2:** The boulder at (23, 4) can be pushed to the switch at (4, 6).
+- **New Plan (Hypothesis 3):** The boulder at (14, 13) is the correct one to push to the switch at (4, 6).
+A long wrap-around path to (14, 14) exists, allowing me to get into position.
 - **Plan:**
-    1. Navigate to (22, 4) to get into position to push the boulder.
+    1. Navigate to (14, 14) to get into position to push the boulder.
-    2. Push the boulder LEFT from (23, 4) to (22, 4).
+    2. Push the boulder UP from (14, 13) to (14, 12).
-    3. Push LEFT to (21, 4).
+    3. Push LEFT to (4, 12).
-    4. Push DOWN to (21, 5).
+    4. Push DOWN to (4, 6) and onto the switch.
-    5. Maneuver around to (21, 6) and push DOWN to (21, 7).
-    6. Continue pushing the boulder west through the main corridor towards the switch at (4, 6).

 # VI.
 Archived & Falsified Hypotheses
+- **[FALSIFIED] Victory Road 3F Boulder Puzzle - Hypothesis 2:** The boulder at (23, 4) can be pushed to the switch at (4, 6).
+This fails because the path is blocked by impassable walls and elevation changes.
 - **[FALSIFIED] Victory Road 3F Boulder Puzzle - Hypothesis 1:** The boulder at (14, 13) can be pushed to the switch at (4, 6).
-This fails because it is impossible to get into position at (14, 14) to push the boulder north.
-The tiles at (13, 13) and (15, 13) are impassable walls, completely blocking access from the south.
-- **[FALSIFIED] Victory Road 3F Boulder Puzzle - Initial Attempt:** My initial thought was that the boulder at (14, 13) was stuck.
-Pushing it UP requires standing at (14, 14), and I incorrectly assumed the direct path was the only path, which is blocked by impassable tiles.
+My initial attempt failed because I incorrectly assumed the direct path to (14, 14) was the only one.
 A longer, wrap-around path exists.
 - **[FALSIFIED] Victory Road 2F Boulder Puzzle - Hypothesis 9:** The boulder at (7, 12) can be pushed DOWN to (7, 17) and then RIGHT to the switch at (10, 17).
 This fails because the tile at (6, 17) is an impassable wall, making it impossible to get into position to push the boulder to the right.
 - **[FALSIFIED] Victory Road 2F Boulder Puzzle - Hypothesis 8:** The boulder at (5, 15) can be pushed to the switch at (10, 17).
 The path is: push UP to (5, 12), then push RIGHT to (10, 12), then push DOWN to (10, 17).
 This fails because the path right is blocked by an impassable wall at (9, 12).
 - **[FALSIFIED] Victory Road 2F Boulder Puzzle - Hypothesis 7:** The boulder at (5, 15) can be pushed to (10, 17) via (10, 16).
 Failed because the path right from (8, 16) is blocked by an impassable wall at (9, 16).